-Designation Condition Modifications made by NZTA to conditions recommended by the Hearing Commissioners Reason for modifications (additions to conditions are in bold and underlined and rejections are in bold and strikethrough) At all other 5mm/s ppv BS 5228-2 50% of Table Vibration B2 values Refer to New Zealand Transport Agency State highway construction and maintenance noise and vibration guide for further explanation regarding Category A and B criteria BS 5228-2:2009 'Code of practice for noise and vibration control on construction and open sites - Part 2: Vibration' All Schedule to a CNVMP (a) A Schedule to the CNVMP (Schedule) shall be prepared prior to the sStart of the cConstruction of an activity to which it relates by a Suitably Qualified Person, in consultation with the owners and occupiers of sites subject to the Schedule, when: (d) The Schedule shall be submitted to the Manager for information Certification at least 5 working days (except in unforeseen circumstances) in advance of Construction Works that are covered by the scope of the Schedule and shall form part of the CNVMP.
-If any comments are received from the Manager, Amendment by NZTA Amendment to improve drafting.
+Designation Condition Modifications made by NZTA to conditions recommended by the Hearing Commissioners Reason for modifications (additions to conditions are in bold and underlined and rejections are in bold and strikethrough) At all other times 5mm/s ppv BS 5228-2 50% of Table B2 values s Refer to New Zealand Transport Agency State highway construction and maintenance noise and vibration guide for further explanation regarding Category A and B criteria BS 5228-2:2009 'Code of practice for noise and vibration control on construction and open sites - Part 2: Vibration' All Schedule to a CNVMP prepared prior to the s Start of the e Construction of an activity to which it relates by a Suitably Qualified Person, in consultation with the owners and occupiers of sites subject to the Schedule, when: (d) The Schedule shall be submitted to the Manager for information Certification at least 5 working days (except in unforeseen circumstances) in advance of Amendment by NZTA Amendment to improve drafting.
 Reject requirement for certification The Panel recommends amendments to the Schedule to a CNVMP condition to require that the CNVMP Schedules be certified.
 NZTA rejects these amendments as certification is only needed for material changes to management plans (if not submitted as part of an Outline Plan process) and requiring certification of the CNVMP Schedules is